deeuu/xontrib-conda-project/README.md

 # Xontrib Conda Project

-This `xontrib` will automatically activate a [`conda`](https://docs.conda.io/projects/conda/en/latest/user-guide/) environment residing in a project directory, upon moving to that directory.
+A [xonsh](https://xon.sh/) `xontrib` to automatically activate a [`conda`](https://docs.conda.io/projects/conda/en/latest/user-guide/) environment residing in a project directory, upon moving to that directory.

 For example, lets create a `conda` environment for our new project located at `~/project`